Cowwl/My-First-Robot/README.md

    leftm.setSpeed(255);
    rightm.setSpeed(253);
    ```
-   Here, leftm denotes the left wheel, and rightm denotes the right wheel.
+Here, leftm denotes the left wheel, and rightm indicates the right wheel.

-   You must have noticed an interesting thing - Both the motors have a small offset in their speeds.
-Apparently,
+You must have noticed an interesting thing - Both the motors have a slight offset in their speeds.

+Strangely, setting the same speed values for both motors created unequal torques in both of them, causing the robot to move slightly to the left.
+Hence, I had to use a lower speed for my right motor.
+This is however, luck-dependent and you might not need to add this offset.
+## void left()